lumol-org/lumol/doc/src/input/units.md

 # Units

-Cymbalum features a set of internal units and offers facilities to convert from and to this set of internal units.
+Lumol features a set of internal units and offers facilities to convert from and to this set of internal units.

 The internal unit system is the following: